Before You Leave: Getting Your Financial Affairs in Order

 Congratulations, you've made a decision that will potentially lead to one of the most rewarding chapters of your life.
 Moving abroad and becoming an expatriate is a fantastically exciting thing to do, and brings with it many benefits.

-Opening up to new, foreign cultures will ultimately make you a better person, and that isn't hyperbole.
+Opening up to new, foreign cultures may ultimately make you a better person, and that isn't hyperbole.
 It's been proven that expats are generally more resourceful and creative, and while this isn't a knock on people who choose to stay in their country of birth, it takes a certain level of bravery to up-sticks and move abroad.

 It's highly possible that your move abroad is motivated by financial factors.
 After all, expats can often take advantage of higher salaries and favourable offshore legislation, and for this reason it's all the more important that you sort out your finances before you leave.